Marriage and civil ceremonies

 Photocopies will not be accepted.

-- valid passport (if you were born on or after 1 January 1983 and don’t have a valid passport, you must provide your birth certificate and your mother’s birth certificate or valid EU passport)
+- valid British/EU Passport or Birth Certificate (if you were born on or after 1 January 1983 and don’t have a valid passport, you must provide your birth certificate and your mother’s birth certificate or valid passport)

 You may also need to bring the originals of the following documents if they apply: